 For one, travel came to a complete standstill as borders were closed and international travel was halted.
 To add to this, travel is often booked well in advance.
-So not only was the forward outlook for Canadian airline stocks crushed, but it also had to dish out some hefty refunds to customers who couldn't go on the trips that had planned.
+So not only was the forward outlook for Canadian airline stocks crushed, but it also had to dish out some hefty refunds to customers who couldn't go on the trips that had been planned.

 In fact, some required government bailouts in order to pay refunds.

 But now that the economy is open, the question many investors are asking is are these Canadian stocks and airline carriers worth the gamble, or have they been materially impacted by the pandemic?